 - have Higher Special Needs and Disabilities (SEND), as evidenced by the Early Years descriptors and High Needs Block

 - are subject to a Special Guardianship Order, child arrangement or Adoption order.

 If you think your child is eligible under one of the above criteria, you will need to speak with the professional working with your family and ask them to make a referral.
-The Discretionary Places referral form can be found on the Delivering the 2 year old programme page.
+The Discretionary Places referral form can be found on the delivering free childcare and education for 2 year olds page.

 Unfortunately parents/carers cannot make a self referral.